Liquid fuel: Liquefied petroleum gas (LPG)

 LP gas is a mixture of propane and butane, both of which are easily compressible gases under standard atmospheric conditions.
 It offers many of the advantages of compressed natural gas (CNG), but does not burn as cleanly, is denser than air and is much more easily compressed.
 Commonly used for cooking and space heating, LP gas and compressed propane are seeing increased use in motorized vehicles; propane is the third most commonly used motor fuel globally.

 Carbon dioxide formation from petroleum fuels.

-Petroleum fuels, when burnt, release carbon dioxide that is harmful to world climate.
+Petroleum fuels, when burnt, release carbon dioxide that is necessary for plant growth, but which (given the large scale of global emissions) is potentially harmful to world climate.
 The amount of carbon dioxide released when one liter of fuel is combusted can be estimated: As a good approximation the chemical formula of e.g. diesel is CnH2n.
 Note that diesel is a mixture of different molecules.
-As carbon has a molar mass of 12 g/mol and hydrogen (atomic!) has a molar mass of about 1 g/mol, so the fraction by weight of carbon in diesel is roughly 12/14.
+As carbon has a molar mass of 12 g/mol and hydrogen (atomic) has a molar mass of about 1 g/mol, so the fraction by weight of carbon in diesel is roughly 12/14.
 The reaction of diesel combustion is given by: